You are a part of the manufacturing unit of your company. And your job is to manage inventory.

 Go to QR Batch homepage and ‘Signup’ to create an account.
 It is free of cost and necessary to start generating QR Codes.

-Once logged in, you can choose the QR Code category as per your requirement.
+Once logged in, you can choose the QR Code category as per your requirements.

 That is, you can choose from the following options:

-- VCard: VCard QR Code adds contact information such as Name, Company Name, Email Address, Phone Number, Address, etc. Upon scanning, it prompts the user to ‘Add as a Contact’
+- VCard: VCard QR Code adds contact information such as name, company name, email address, phone number, and address.
+Upon scanning, it prompts the user to ‘Add as a Contact’

 - Random Code: In this option, you can create QR Codes by encoding random codes that are hard-to-guess

 Note that you can directly specify the details in case of Serial Code and Random Codes to create QR Codes of these categories in bulk.
-But for other categories, you need to create a spreadsheet first.
+But for other categories, you can either add the data manually or create a spreadsheet to do the job.

 2. Create and Upload spreadsheet